-- A. Based upon our criteria and assessment of the peer-reviewed literature, transcatheter aortic valve implantation (TAVI) also known as transcatheter aortic valve replacement (TAVR) with an U.S. Food and Drug Administration (FDA) approved transcatheter heart valve system, performed via an approach consistent with the device's FDA-approved labeling, may be considered medically necessary for patients with native valve aortic stenosis and any surgical risk level when ALL of the following conditions are present: - 1.
-Severe aortic stenosis (refer to Policy Guidelines) with a calcified aortic annulus; - 2.
-New York Heart Association heart failure class II, III, or IV symptoms; - 3.
-Left ventricular ejection fraction greater than 20%; - 4.
-Patient does not have a unicuspid aortic valves. - B. Based upon our criteria and assessment of the peer-reviewed literature, transcatheter aortic valve implantation (TAVI) with a transcatheter heart valve system approved for use for repair of a degenerated bioprosthetic valve (valve-in-valve) may be considered medically necessary when ALL of the following conditions are present: - 1.
-Failure (stenosed, insufficient, or combined) of a surgical bioprosthetic aortic valve; - 2.
-New York Heart Association heart failure class II, III, or IV symptoms; - 3.
-Left ventricular ejection fraction greater than 20%; - 4.
-Patient is not an operable candidate for open surgery, as judged by at least two cardiovascular specialists (cardiologist and/or cardiac surgeon); or patient is an operable candidate but is at high risk for open surgery. - C. Based upon our criteria and assessment of the peer-reviewed literature, transcatheter aortic valve implantation (TAVI) has not been medically proven to be effective and, therefore, is considered investigational for all other indications.
+- I. Transcatheter aortic valve implantation (TAVI) or transcatheter aortic valve replacement (TAVR) may be considered medically necessary for patients with native valve aortic stenosis-and any surgical risk level when ALL of the following conditions are present: - A. Performed with a U.S. Food and Drug Administration (FDA) approved device; - B. Performed via an approach consistent with the device's FDA-approved labeling; - C. Severe aortic stenosis (refer to Policy Guidelines) with a calcified aortic valve; - D. New York Heart Association heart failure class II, III, or IV symptoms; - E. Left ventricular ejection fraction greater than 20%; - F. Patient does not have a unicuspid aortic valve. - II.
+Transcatheter aortic valve-in-valve implantation may be considered medically necessary when ALL of the following conditions are present: - A. Performed with a device FDA approved for repair of a degenerated bioprosthetic valve (valve-in-valve) use; - B. Failure (stenosed, insufficient, or combined) of a surgical bioprosthetic aortic valve; - C. New York Heart Association heart failure class II, III, or IV symptoms; - D. Left ventricular ejection fraction greater than 20%; - E. Documentation of surgery risk by at least two (2) cardiovascular specialists (including a cardiac surgeon) shows ANY of the following: - 1.
+Patient is not a candidate for open surgery, - 2.
+Patient is an operable candidate but is at high risk for open surgery; - 3.
+Patient is considered at increased surgical risk for open surgery (e.g., repeat sternotomy) due to a history of congenital vascular anomalies or has a complex intrathoracic surgical history. - III.
+Transcatheter aortic valve implantation (TAVI) is considered investigational for all other